 Released on The KLF’s Space LP, Neptune is another example of the genesis of Ambient House in the early 90s.
 Space was released by KLF Communications after Alex Paterson left The Orb, and was originally to be the duo’s debut.
 A disagreement over who would release the album, and whether it would be another of The KLF’s projects rather than an independent entity led to the professional split of Cauty and Paterson.
 As a result, Cauty took all of Paterson’s parts out and replaced them and released this as a KLF album.

-In the early 90s, the growth of Acid House and dance music in the UK produced a very fertile scene for all kinds of electronic music and greater numbers of listeners.
+In the early 90s, the growth of Acid House and dance music in the UK produced a very fertile scene for all kinds of electronic music that nurtured greater numbers of listeners.
 Ambient House music catered to an audience who wanted to chill out, and the influence of House, Techno and Dub music continued to grow on the artists and DJs in the UK.
-In the northern city of Sheffield, Warp Records became known for the “bleep” Techno of LFO and Forgemasters in the early 90s but would be more successful promoting what it termed “Intelligent Dance Music” in the middle years of the decade.
+In the northern city of Sheffield, Warp Records became known for the “bleep” Techno of LFO and Sweet Exorcist in the early 90s but would be more successful promoting what it termed “Intelligent Dance Music” in the middle years of the decade.
 This post will focus specifically on the Ambient Techno/IDM being produced and released on Warp Records.

-Warp released some of the best albums in electronic music in the 90s as the original artists of the Artificial Intelligence began to release drastically different music on the label, with classics like Aphex Twin’s Selected Ambient Works Volume 2, Autechre’s Tri Repetae, The Black Dog’s Spanners and B12’s Electro-Soma all very different.
+Warp released some of the best albums in electronic music in the 90s as the original artists of the Artificial Intelligence began to produce drastically different music on the label.
+Albums like Aphex Twin’s Selected Ambient Works Volume 2, Autechre’s Tri Repetae, The Black Dog’s Spanners and B12’s Electro-Soma all very different.
 The label also released Squarepusher’s jazz/breakbeat fusion in the 90s after Richard D. James vouched for Warp, and would eventually land one of the biggest acts in Ambient Techno when they signed Scottish brothers Marcos Eoin and Michael Sandison, or Boards of Canada.
 They are one of the most successful acts in all of electronic music, and their work is probably the most realized example of the electronic listening music that Warp began to promote in the 90s.

 Most of the artists and Warp moved beyond the Bleep and Ambient Techno released in the early 90s, and amazingly became very successful blazing their own trail after the explosion of Raves and electronic music.
 Warp went on release all of Boards of Canada’s albums, and now releases music from a diverse set of artists like Flying Lotus and Oneohtrix Point Never.
 The other artists on the Artificial Intelligence compilation would continue to expand “IDM” music, influenced by Jungle and enabled by samplers and music production/sequencing software to produce glitch, drill’n’bass and other music that would be unbearingly tedious to produce any other way.